 Oconee Memorial Hospital

-To reach a patient by phone, call (864) 482-3, then the patient’s room number.
+To call a patient at Oconee Memorial Hospital, call (864) 482-3 + the patient’s room number

 Visiting hours are 8:30 a.m. to 9 p.m.
 For Critical Care patients, we will make special arrangements for visits after 9 p.m..
 Please make all nighttime visits after 9 p.m. by coming through the Emergency Room entrance.